Your spending tells your whole story.

 It should stay on your phone.

 An expense tracker that keeps everything on your device.
-No servers.
-No sign-ups.
-No one watching.
+No servers, no sign-ups, no one looking over your shoulder.
 Just you and your money.

 Other apps want your whole financial life.

-Every expense tracker asks for the same thing: your emails, your SMS, your bank login.
-They scrape thousands of messages to find your transactions.
-They upload your spending to their servers.
-They build a profile of your life — what you eat, where you go, what you buy at 2 AM.
+Every expense tracker asks for the same thing: access to your email.
+They read your entire inbox, thousands of messages, just to find a few bank statements.
+They upload your spending to their servers and build a profile of your life: what you eat, where you go, what you buy at 2 AM.

 And they still miss half your UPI transactions.